sgolebiewski-intel/vllm/docs/source/dev/multimodal/multimodal_index.rst

 ==============

 .. currentmodule:: vllm.multimodal

 vLLM provides experimental support for multi-modal models through the :mod:`vllm.multimodal` package.

-:class:`vllm.inputs.PromptStrictInputs` accepts an additional attribute ``multi_modal_data``
+:class:`vllm.inputs.PromptStrictInputs` accepts an additional ``multi_modal_data`` attribute
-which allows you to pass in multi-modal input alongside text and token prompts.
+which allows you to provide multi-modal input alongside text and token prompts.

 By default, vLLM models do not support multi-modal inputs.
 To enable multi-modal support for a model, you must decorate the model class with :meth:`MULTIMODAL_REGISTRY.register_dummy_data <MultiModalRegistry.register_dummy_data>`,